janaSunrise/spotify-playing-readme/README.md

   - [x] Display bars when not listening.
   - [x] Allow linking to your profile along with the link.
   - [ ] Theme
-  - [ ] Hide status
+  - [x] Abiltiy to Hide status
   - [ ] HTML Image tag generation
   - [ ] Bordering system.
-  - [ ] Add same color to either of the text / title, if either of them is left empty, so the color pallet is fine.
+  - [x] Add same color to either of the text / title, if either of them is left empty, so the color pallet is fine.
 - [ ] Bar customization
   - [x] No bars
   - [x] Green normal bars